arungudelli/python.shiksha/content/fr/tips/check-substring-in-string_python.md

 False
 ```

-Thus, we would now have a fair idea as of why `in` is so valuable in python.
+Thus, we would now have a fair idea as of why `in` is so valuable in Python.

 ## Using the find() method